 A water-based finish forms a protective acrylic barrier on top of the timber, preventing water and dirt from penetrating it.
 It dries quickly and can usually be completed in a day.
 It is easy to clean up and can achieve a higher gloss finish.

-An oil-based finish penetrates within the timber, instead of leaving a film based coating on top like most water-based oils.
-Oil based produces protects the timber from within and generally don’t have a high gloss finish.
-The oil makes it scratch resistant and easy to repair without having to sand back previous coats like water-based oils.
+An oil-based finish penetrates within the timber instead of leaving a film-based coating on top like most water-based oils.
+Oil-based products protect the timber from within and generally don’t have a high gloss finish.
+The oil makes it scratch-resistant and easy to repair without sanding back previous coats like water-based oils.